abinit/abinit/doc/tutorial/gw2.md

 Compared to the previous file (tgw2_3.in), the input file contains two additional keywords: [[nfreqsp]], and [[freqspmax]].
-Also, the computation of the GW self-energy is done only at the Gamma point.
+Also, the computation of the GW self-energy is done only at the $\Gamma$ point.

 The spectral function is written in the file tgw2_4o_SIG.
 It is a simple text file.
 It contains, as a function of the frequency (eV), the real part of the